 12. With whom does DFSNZ share personal information?

 We will respect and uphold your privacy rights in accordance with New Zealand’s Privacy Act 1993.
-We also adhere to the International Standard on the Protection of Privacy and Personal Information which is a document created by WADA.
-This document regulates how anti-doping agencies must deal with personal information.
+We also adhere to the International Standard on the Protection of Privacy and Personal Information which is a standard created by WADA.
+This document regulates how anti-doping organisations should deal with personal information.
 Article 8 of the International Standard on the Protection of Privacy and Personal Information controls what information can be disclosed to other anti-doping organisations and third parties.

 Those third parties may include law enforcement agencies, customs agencies, courts, other public authorities and relevant anti-doping organisations.